Hayley96/lm-lab-csharp-book-manager-api/README.md

 ## Introduction
 The application is a Minimalist Book Manager API with synchronous API endpoints.

-The application consists of the following structure:
+The project/solution consists of the following structure:

 * BookManagerAPI
 	* Contains the application files